johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   semifinal-runningorder: 6
   final-runningorder: 12
   commentary: |
     Look, you know and I know, it doesn't really matter if I like this.
 It could be great.
 It could be awful.
-It's irrelevant.
+It’s irrelevant.

     Their country is fighting a war and they're still managing to turn up and give it their all.